-The KHC Rental Assistance Department administers the Housing Choice Voucher Program in areas of the state that are not served by a local public housing authority (PHA).
+The KHC Tenant Assistance Programs department administers the Housing Choice Voucher Program in areas of the state that are not served by a local public housing authority (PHA).
 For many years, KHC has been at maximum capacity under its voucher program the waiting list remains closed for the most part.
 KHC does periodically open its waiting list for short periods of time.
 KHC aggressively pursues any new voucher funding opportunities.